 |Total of 15 credit hours with 44 credit points, so 44/15 = 2.93 GPA|

 For individual GPA calculations related to graduation requirements for a college or school, students should refer to their academic dean's office.

-Students who wish to take coursework for no credit (audit) must indicate this through the no-credit request form, after they register for classes.
+Students who wish to take coursework for no credit (also known as 'audit') must indicate this through the no-credit request form, after they register for classes for a given term.
 Changes in credit registration are not permitted after the third Friday of the regular 16-week fall or spring session, or after the add/drop deadline of any special fall or spring session or Summer Session.
 Tuition is the same whether or not credit is received in a class.
-Classes taken for no credit also won't fulfill degree requirements or count toward a student's enrollment totals for enrollment status or financial aid.
+Classes taken for no credit won't fulfill degree requirements or count toward a student's enrollment totals for enrollment status or financial aid.

 Students should refer to the college and school sections of this catalog to determine the number of pass/fail credit hours that may be taken in a given semester or credited toward a specific bachelor's degree.
 Exceptions to the pass/fail regulations are permitted for certain courses that are offered only on a pass/fail basis.
 Effective Fall 2022, courses graded on a pass/fail only basis were replaced with the satisfactory/unsatisfactory grading basis (see below).

 The pass/fail grading student option is only available if the department offering the course allows the student option.
 Students who opt to register for a class on a pass/fail basis should do so during registration, but not later than the published grading basis change deadline for a given term.

 Changes to or from a pass/fail student option basis are not permitted after the tenth Friday of the regular 16-week fall or spring session, or after the add/drop deadline of any special fall or spring session or Summer Session.
 Prior to that date, students wishing to change a class's grading status from letter graded to the pass/fail student option can do so in Buff Portal.
 From the change your schedule card, students can select the class they want to change and select "Edit This Class."